FAQ: PROGRAMS OF STUDY

 What kind of master's programs do you offer?

 The M.A. program in Italian Studies consists of 32 points and a master’s thesis.
-Masters students can complete their coursework at a pace they choose, entirely in New York at the NYU Washington Square campus, particularly at the Casa Italiana Zerilli-Marimò, or in combination with credits taken at the NYU Florence campus at the spell-binding Villa La Pietra during the summer.
+Masters students can complete their coursework at a pace they choose, entirely in person, in New York at the NYU Washington Square campus.

 What kind of doctoral programs do you offer?